ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 motivated the development of detailed structural image atlases of the mouse brain.
 Notable examples include the Allen Brain Atlas and Coordinate Frameworks [@Dong:2008aa,@Wang:2020aa] and the Waxholm Space [@Johnson:2010aa].
-Despite the significances of these contributions, challenges still exist in large part due to the wide heterogeneity in associated study-specific image data.
+Despite the significance of these contributions, challenges still exist in large part due to the wide heterogeneity in associated study-specific image data.
 Variance in the acquisition methods can introduce artifacts such as tissue distortion, holes, bubbles, folding, tears, and missing slices.
-These severely complicate assumptions of mapping correspondence for conventional registration approaches.
+These severely complicate assumed correspondence for registration.

 To address such challenges, several software packages have been developed over the years comprising solutions of varying comprehensibility, sophistication, and